-Successful completion of the Examination for Professional Practice in Psychology (EPPP) with a score that meets or exceeds the established ASPPB recommended passing score at the time of application.
+Successful completion of the EPPP with a score that meets or exceeds the established ASPPB recommended passing score at the time of application.
 For applicants who took the EPPP prior to 2001, the passing score is the jurisdictional passing score on which the doctoral-level license is based.
-For an applicant who has been continuously licensed (active or inactive) to practice psychology at the independent level in one or more ASPPB member jurisdictions since January 1, 1985, documentation of completion of the EPPP is not required.
+For an applicant who has been continuously licensed (active or inactive) to practice psychology at the independent level in one or more ASPPB member jurisdictions prior to January 1, 1985, documentation of completion of the EPPP is not required.

-5 Telepsychology Training

-Successful completion of three (3) hours of training relevant to the use of technology in psychology.
-Please see section M below for guidance.
+5 Telepsychology Training Successful completion of three (3) hours of training relevant to the use of technology in psychology.